 To be administered to 50% of respondents.

-Next I’ll ask you about foods eaten in the past 7 days.
+Next I’ll ask you about foods eaten in the past 7 days, which is [insert day, date] to [today, date].
 Some of the questions might seem repetitive, but please answer, even if you think it was already covered.
-Unless I say otherwise, I’m interested in the food whether it was prepared at home or outside the home, and no matter where you ate it.
+Unless I say otherwise, I’m interested in the food whether it was prepared at home or outside the home, such as in a restaurant, deli, fast food, take-out, or catered event, and no matter where you ate it.
 Ready?